-The recently published study by UC Davis researchers cited 21 cases in California in which a court issued an order to seize guns "after the subject of the order had made a clear declaration of intent to commit a mass shooting or had exhibited behavior suggesting such an intent."
+The 2019 study by UC Davis researchers cited 21 cases in California in which a court issued an order to seize guns "after the subject of the order had made a clear declaration of intent to commit a mass shooting or had exhibited behavior suggesting such an intent."
 But it's really not possible to prove conclusively that any of the individuals actually would have committed these acts.

-Jeffrey Swanson, a professor of psychiatry and behavioral sciences at Duke University School of Medicine, wrote this recent Washington Post opinion piece, in which he argued that red flag laws aren't necessarily going to prevent killings by mass shooters, except in instances in which an "alert citizen" notices that an angry young man is amassing an arsenal.
+Jeffrey Swanson, a professor of psychiatry and behavioral sciences at Duke University School of Medicine, wrote this Washington Post opinion piece, in which he argued that red flag laws aren't necessarily going to prevent killings by mass shooters, except in instances in which an "alert citizen" notices that an angry young man is amassing an arsenal.

-"Almost all of these laws — they really have been a legislative response at the state level to public concern and outcry over mass shootings," Swanson explains.
+"Almost all of these laws — they really have been a legislative response at the state level to public concern and outcry over mass shootings," Swanson explained.
 "But ironically, when they're put in place, the main thing they're used for is suicide concern."

-Preventing suicidal people from getting guns saves lives, because research shows that people who try committing suicide by other methods end up surviving 80 to 90 percent of the time, Swanson says.
+Preventing suicidal people from getting guns saves lives, because research shows that people who try committing suicide by other methods end up surviving 80 to 90 percent of the time, Swanson said.
 But with a gun, they're effective at killing themselves almost all of the time.

-Even so, a red flag law might stop a few mass killing, if, say, the neighbor of a potential mass shooter notices that he's acting strangely and has amassed an arsenal of weapons.
+Even so, a red flag law might stop a few mass killings, if, say, the neighbor of a potential mass shooter notices that he's acting strangely and has amassed an arsenal of weapons.
 And as long as weapons suitable for mass murder remain readily available in America, it might be one of the few options available for protecting the public from more carnage.